 The Four Forex Market Trading Sessions

-Determining the best time for trading is crucial to your profitability as a trader.
+Determining the best time to trade forex in South Africa is crucial to your success as a trader.
 If you trade outside of the active hours, you will get fewer opportunities (less volatility, as the market tends to move much less than during the active hours).
 Also, you will suffer from increased spreads that will hurt your profitability.
 So, let’s see the answer to the question, “What time does the Forex market open in South Africa?”

 The foreign exchange market is split into four main trading sessions: Sydney, Tokyo, New York, and London.
 Trading starts on Sunday at 9 pm GMT (the start of the Sydney session) and closes on Friday at 9 pm GMT (the end of the New York session).
 Below is a list of the Local, EST, UTC/GMT, and GMT+2 (South African Standard Time Zone) times for Forex trading and the four main sessions mentioned previously: